How to loop in Python

 4

-- The condition is checked before every loop cycle.
+• The condition is checked at the start of every pass.

 Looping through data structures